mrmattson/next/documentation.md

 </script>
 ```

 The passed data can be anything, ranging from a simple object to a full application API.
-Or it can be a Flux store.
+Or it can be a Redux store.
 Depends on the designed architecture.

 Inside the tag the properties can be referenced with the `this.props` attribute as follows: